silentdiverchris/Archivist/README.md

 At two points in the process, namely when a zip archive is created and after copying it to an archive directory, the system can delete older generations of each file and keep a specific number of them.
 To do this, set the AddVersionSuffix and RetainVersions settings on the directory in question.

-If an archive would be to file 'FileName.zip', setting AddVersionSuffix would name the first one as 'FileName-0001.zip', the next as 'FileName-0002.zip' etc. Then setting RetainVersions to 3, for example, would leave those as-is when 'FileName-0003.zip' was created, then when 'FileName-0004.zip' was created would delete 'FileName-0001.zip', retaining the last 3.
+An archive of folder 'Development' would normally create file 'Development.zip', setting AddVersionSuffix would name the first one as 'Development-0001.zip', the next as 'Development-0002.zip' etc. Then setting RetainVersions to 3, for example, would leave those as-is when 'Development-0003.zip' was created, then when 'Development-0004.zip' was created would delete 'Development-0001.zip', retaining the last 3.

-When it gets to 9999 it will fail to create the next file, hopefully I'll have fixed that by then.
+When it gets to 9900 it will start generating warnings, and at 9999 it will generate an error and not creae the next version of that file.
+Currently you need to renumber the files, eg. back to 0001, 0002 etc. to get it working again.

+The system stores no internal record of what it calls files, it goes from what it finds at the time.

 Using the RetainVersions setting you can tell it to keep the last 2, 5 or however many versions you like.
-It will delete the ones with the lowest numbers, which would usually be the oldest if you haven't touched the files since but the file timestamps aren't a factor in the decision, it judges purely by the digits in the file name.
+It will delete the ones with the lowest numbers, which would usually be the oldest if you haven't touched the files since but the file timestamps aren't a factor in the decision, it judges purely by the digits in the file names.

 If it finds any file name that isn't of the form \[base file name]\[hyphen\]\[4 digits\]\[dot]\[extension] it won't touch it.
+Nor will it touch any file that has a \[base file name] that it isn't actively writing at the time.

 If you set the number of versions in a source directory higher than the retain number in an archive directory the system will end up copying files from source to archive and then immediately deleting them, it'd be nice to catch this and not do it but it doesn't at present.